 The Rocky Mountains are about a two-hour drive from the state capital of Denver.
 The national park has 76 mountains dotted all over the great 415 square mile span of land.
 The iconic Trail Ridge Road is the best way to see the majestic mountains by car.

-The picturesque road takes you through Estes Park in the east to the Grand Lake in the west.
-It is a two-hour drive aptly known as ‘Highway to the Sky’ because it’s the highest continuous road in the U.S.
+The picturesque road takes you through Estes Park in the east to Grand Lake in the west.
+It is a two-hour drive aptly known as the ‘Highway to the Sky’ because it’s the highest continuous road in the U.S.

 On the drive, you’ll go from the thick Alpine forest to the majestic jagged mountains.
 You’re also likely to spot some animals like moose, elk, and bighorn sheep that are sure to excite the young ones.
-This Rocky Mountain Half-Day Explorer Trip is a great way to see the Rocky Mountains with a tour guide.
+A Rocky Mountain Half-Day Explorer Trip is a great way to see the Rocky Mountains with a tour guide.

 Peak to Peak Highway

 This road trip is ideal for family stay-cationers who want to stay close to Denver.
 The scenic route has no age limit and is an excellent drive for all ages, from young kids to teens to adults.